Jeremy Wade is in Search of the Lake Garda monter.

 Nothing to do! visit our Youtube Channel for videos of Bennie.
 One website for 1 legend.

-Occasionally you might meet him taking a stroll along the lakeside promenade or sunbathing on the beach; otherwise you might see his long lobated tail sticking out of the water during one of his numerous swims during the day.
+Maybe you might meet him taking a stroll along the lakeside promenade or sunbathing on the beach; otherwise you might see his long lobated tail sticking out of the water during one of his numerous swims during the day.
 However don’t take it for granted that you will meet up with him, because the lovable monster is somewhat reserved.

 Bennie arrived at the lake a long time ago.

-Bennie, however, remembers his family very well and above all, if somebody is willing to listen to him, he can explain perfectly why his appearance is so unusual.
+Bennie, remembers his family very well and above all, if somebody is willing to listen to him, he can explain perfectly why his appearance is so unusual.

 Located on the slopes of Monte Baldo, in a dominant position compared to the town of Torbole, just 1200 meters. from Lake Garda, the Busatte Park offers everything for those looking for a place away from traffic but easily accessible, spacious and surrounded by nature, with services dedicated to dynamic spirits.
 To offer the right level of comfort, the Busatte Park has a recently renovated Bar Restaurant where you can calm your thirst and taste delicious dishes.
 For those who wish it is also possible to relax in the well-shaded picnic areas.
 The natural context of rare landscape and environmental value, the centuries-old olive trees that surround the area, the panoramic paths that wind through it, the wide lawns always well cared for give a touch of beauty that make “the Busatte” a unique place throughout the territory of Lake Garda.
 Website Busatte